TanzirR/langchain_qa_chatbot/README.md

 This project is a conversational Question-Answering (QA) chatbot.
 It uses the LangChain framework and OpenAI's language models to read a local PDF document, understand its content, and answer questions about it in an interactive command-line interface.

 The chatbot is designed to be "history-aware," meaning it can understand and answer follow-up questions based on the ongoing conversation.
-It also cites the page numbers from the source PDF where it found the information for its answers.
+It also cites the page numbers and table figures from the source PDF where it found the information for its answers.

 ---